pelican-eggs/eggs/game_eggs/steamcmd_servers/space_engineers/default/README.md

 **NOTE**
 Because of the winetricks installation, the install process could take some time.
 Likewise, the first start of the server takes its time.

+**SPECIAL NOTE**
 When installed, the Server loads a base World and config from this repo.
-New world must be generated with the Windows Dedicated Server and then uploaded to the /config/Saves folder.
+ONLY THIS WORLD IS SUPPORTED.
-Everything which is not defined in a variable could be edited directy in the config file /config/SpaceEngineers-Dedicated.cfg and config/Saves/{{WORLD}}/Sandbox.sbc
+Everything which is not defined in a variable could be edited directy in the config file /config/SpaceEngineers-Dedicated.cfg and config/Saves/World/Sandbox.sbc

 ## Server Ports

-Default server ports are listed below, but the Main, STEAm and API port can be any port.
+Default server ports are listed below, but the Main, STEAM and API port can be any port.

 | Port  | default |
 |-------|---------|